What are ERC Tokens and Why Do We Use Them?

 All these cryptocurrencies that live on their own blockchain network are referred to as coins.

 Then came Ethereum and introduced the concept of blockchain-based decentralized applications and protocols.
-And although Ethereum too has its own ‘coin’ called ETH that can be used in the same ways as BTC, its primary use case is to serve as gas to power transactions and operations on apps and protocols built on the network.
+Although Ethereum too has its own ‘coin’ called ETH that can be used in the same ways as BTC, its primary use case is to serve as gas to power transactions and operations on apps and protocols built on the network.

-To sum it all up, a crypto asset that has a dedicated blockchain is technically a coin while all other assets created on a third-party blockchain are called tokens.
+To sum it all up, a crypto asset that has a dedicated blockchain is technically a coin.
+While all other assets created on a third-party blockchain are called tokens.

-What are ERC tokens, though?
+What Are ERC tokens, Though?

 The Ethereum ecosystem is decentralized, but it still needs someone to set the rules, make calls for upgrades, and set standards that define what is possible on the blockchain.
-To achieve this, the very users of Ethereum are required to create Ethereum Improvement Proposals (EIPs), discuss their details, and vote on them to either reject or start their implementation.
+To achieve this, the very users of Ethereum need to create Ethereum Improvement Proposals (EIPs), discuss their details, and vote on them to either reject or start their implementation.

 Now, there are several types of EIPs for different categories of improvements and additions.
 One such type was defined by the core Etheruem developers to propose, discuss, and implement different technical standards for the creation of tokens, smart contracts, applications, wallet formats, etc. on Ethereum.

-Understanding the ERC token standards
+Understanding the ERC Token Standards